yaqoubhassan/coalition-technologies-laravel-follow-up-skills-test-v2/README.md

     ```

 ## Run Project
-1. Run the following commands in two separate terminals
+1. Run the following command to serve the application

     ```bash
     php artisan serve